 OAH has selected two program sites to participate in an experimental impact study, one of which is a current PAF grantee.
 OAH has selected a third program site to participate in a quasi-experimental design evaluation.
 The sites are not meant to be representative of PAF-funded programs, or all programs for expectant and parenting youth..
 Site selection has focused on programs that (1) are large enough to support an impact study, (2) are implementing programs in a way that is amenable to random assignment or a quasi-experimental design, and (3) address priority gaps in the existing research literature on evidence-based approaches to assist pregnant and parenting youth.

 The implementation data collection will take place in each of the three sites.
 Within each site, interviews will be conducted with diverse staff and community members who play substantive roles in program implementation, who are knowledgeable about the origins and operations of their program, and who can discuss any challenges encountered and how they were resolved.
 In addition, all frontline staff and supervisors will be asked to complete a staff survey about program implementation and the support they receive for it.
-Finally, all sites, focus groups will be held with participating youth who agree to participate in a focus group discussion and have parental consent to do so.
+Finally, in all sites, focus groups or individual interviews will be held with participating youth who agree to participate in a discussion and have parental consent to do so.

 There are three sites participating in the PAF Study.
 Two of these sites (California and Texas) will use an experimental design and primary data collection through surveys of youth.
 The third site, in Washington, DC, will use a quasi-experimental design and rely on administrative data provided through data use agreements with three local public agencies.
 Youth will not be surveyed; however, the site will participate in data collection for the in-depth implementation study.